teamniteo/handbook/4_Marketing-Support/support.md

 Instead say

 > It looks like the zip file didn't get properly extracted.
-Here's your fix.
+Here's the fix.

 People hate being made to feel stupid.
 If you remove the person from the response as if someone or something else messed up, they will remain much happier.